axibase/atsd/administration/monitoring-metrics/jmx.md

 # Monitoring Metrics using JMX

-ATSD provides a built-in JMX server which allows remote JMX clients to retrieve ATSD metrics using the JMX protocol.
+ATSD includes a built-in JMX server which allows remote JMX clients to retrieve ATSD metrics using the JMX protocol.

 ## Setup JMX in ATSD